 The great island of the Tunisian South and Zarzis, its neighbour on the mainland, are one of the most marvellous holiday destinations in the Mediterranean.
-Djerba is also a traditional land and an gateway to the nearby Sahara.
+Djerba is also a traditional land and a gateway to the nearby Sahara.

 Are you a daydreamer?
 You will love Djerba for its fine sandy beaches fringed with palm trees, its seas in multiple shades of turquoise, its serene landscapes and its colourful sunsets.

-Do you think that holidays are made for moving around and having fun?
-You will have many holiday clubs to choose from.
-You can try multiple beach activities, go out in the evening to restaurants and nightclubs, take a trip out to sea on board a pirate ship, or along the lagoons riding a quad bike.
+Other options: going out in the evening to restaurants and nightclubs, taking a trip out to sea on board a pirate ship, or along the lagoons riding a quad bike.

 Finally, don’t forget that Djerba and Zarzis are your gateway to the Sahara.
 Berber villages, Ksour and sand dunes are a 4x4 ride away!

 > CHOOSE YOUR ACCOMMODATION IN DJERBA OR ZARZIS.

 Are you a street art fan?
 Take a stroll through Djerbahood, the village of Erriadh transformed by artists from all around the world… And also look for works of art scattered around the countryside.
 Read more.

 Buy fresh fish at the market in Houmt-Souk, the island’s main town.
 You can have it grilled and then taste it straight away in one of the small neighbouring restaurants!